 Environmental weeds are plants that do not naturally occur in an area and can invade areas of natural habitat.
 They are usually introduced from other countries or areas and spread to bush land and areas of natural vegetation, where they become weeds, threatening the survival of native species.
-Over 170 species of environmental weeds occur in Mackay.
+Over 170 species of environmental weeds occur in the Capricorn Coast Region.

 Site Specific Weeds Below you will find a detailed list of the local priority weeds.
-However they are not really relative to the site where we will be located as a lot of them are commonly found around waterways, wetlands or coastal areas.
+They may not really be relative to the site where we will be located however, our planting sites may be effected, as a lot of them are commonly found around waterways, wetlands or coastal areas.
 We are conducting site surveys currently and will be providing another detailed list.
-One that comprises all the site specific weeds and a map that shows that hot spots.
+One that comprises all the site specific weeds and a map that shows the hot spots.
 Stay tuned for more info.

 Priority weeds The Central Queensland Regional Pest Management Group has chosen the following 15 pest plants as high priorities for control in the region.
 Not all of them are present on the Tree Psyde site, but we wish to educate you on all the local weeds so that you may help eradicate them where ever you may be.

 \\ Mimosa pigra Giant Sensitive Tree forms dense, impenetrable thickets, 3-6m high, establishing on waterways, floodplains and wetlands.
 In the Northern Territory, over 80,000 ha of floodplains have been invaded by Giant Sensitive Tree.